-SEO: Otherwise known as "search engine optimization," this means maximizing the number of visitors to certain website by ensuring that the site appears high on the list of non-paid, search engine results.
-SEO can be accomplished by making a website friendly to search engines, finding keywords that generate traffic, and building links and marketing the value of your site.
+SEO: Otherwise known as "search engine optimization," this means maximizing the number of visitors to a certain website by ensuring that the site appears high on the list of non-paid, search engine results.
+SEO can be accomplished through creating a website friendly to search engines, finding keywords that generate traffic, building links and marketing the value of your site.

 Big Data: This is a large volume of data that businesses collect on a daily basis.
 Big Data can be analyzed for insights that lead to marketing decisions and strategies.
 Some examples of big data include client names, client locations, and client purchasing habits.

 Content Amplification: This means helping your businesses content reach a wider audience.
 This includes simple techniques such as Facebook paid ads or leveraging a loyal email list to help spread a message.

 Conversion: A marketing tactic that encourages a customer to take a specific action, such as if a customer abandons their shopping cart, a special offer may be displayed to convert the potential customer into a paying customer.